MaybeRosado/advancedJS/README.md

-Advanced JS - Notes & Exercises
+# Advanced JS - Notes & Exercises

-This repository contains my notes, examples, and solutions to exercises from the book "Advanced JS".
+This repository contains my notes, examples, and solutions to exercises from the book **"Advanced JS"**.
 The goal is to dive deeper into advanced JavaScript concepts through practice and documentation.

-Contents
+## Contents
-📌 Notes on each chapter
+📌 **Notes** on each chapter
-📝 Solved exercises
+📝 **Solved exercises**
-💡 Practical examples of key concepts
+💡 **Practical examples** of key concepts

-How to Use This Repository
+## How to Use This Repository
 Feel free to explore each folder to check out the covered topics and solved exercises.
 Contributions and discussions are welcome!

-Technologies
+## Technologies
-JavaScript (ES6+)
+- JavaScript (ES6+)
-Node.js (optional
+- Node.js (optional, for some examples)

-Contact
+## Contact
 If you have suggestions or want to discuss any concept, let’s connect! 🚀